JamesDHW/Article---Ionic-Bluetooth-Plugin/README.md

 # Ionic cross-platform native plugin tutorial

-This is a tutorial to set up for a project to create a cross platform bluetooth mobile app using [Google's Nearby Messages](https://developers.google.com/nearby/messages/overview).
+**TLDR**; in this post, I write a native plugin for a cross-platform mobile app using `Ionic` and `Capacitor`.
+The plugin I'm writing will be for a mobile app which can communicate between iOS and Android via bluetooth using [Google's Nearby Messages](https://developers.google.com/nearby/messages/overview), but the principles described here can be applied to any native code you wish to write for your Ionic apps.

 If you haven't used [Ionic](https://ionicframework.com/) before, you'll need to download the CLI tool.

 `npm install -g @ionic/cli`

-Then start a new project called 'bt-messages' in your working directory (you can call it whatever you want).
+Then start a new project in your working directory (you can call it whatever you want - I'm calling mine "bt-messages").

 `ionic start bt-messages`